indie folk blues singer/songwriter acoustic guitarist

 I was reading today that the opposite of courage is not cowardliness, it is actually conformity.

-I don’t know that any of this is courageous but I sure hope it is not obedient.
+I don’t know that any of this is courageous I just want it to be real.